f3-factory/F3com-data/extended-templating/main.md

 This View class is used to create a sandbox where the PHP templates are rendered in.
 Sandbox means that it takes all hive variables and sanitizes its data, so all dynamic data that get included into your template won't echo any bad or insecure content like HTML tags or scripts that might break your layout or lead to XSS attacks (controlled by [ESCAPE](quick-reference#escape) var).

 Executing dynamic code from extensions or filters in the sandbox also means that changing variables in the real F3 hive (using [set](base#set) method) will not effect the variables that are in the current sandbox scope.
-That mean if you change the hive var `title` from a custom function that was called from the inside of the view-template (i.e. using `\Base::instance()->set`), any token like `{{@title}}` will still contain the original value that was passed into the sandbox.
+That means, if you change the hive var `title` from a custom function that was called from the inside of the view-template (i.e. using `\Base::instance()->set`), any token like `{{@title}}` will still contain the original value that was passed into the sandbox.

 ### 6. Final HTML